HL7/fhir-mdi-ig/input/pagecontent/specification.md

 * [US Core PractitionerRole Profile](http://hl7.org/fhir/us/core/StructureDefinition/us-core-practitionerrole)

 ### Resources and Profiles
 This specification defines the following resources.
-An overview and list of examples is available on the Artifact Index page.
+An overview and list of examples is available on the [Artifacts Index Summary](artifacts.html).

-**Profiles defined for MDI to EDRS exchange use case:**
+**Profiles defined for MDI CMS to EDRS exchange use case:**
 * Bundle - Document MDI to EDRS
 * Composition - MDI to EDRS
 * Observation - Cause of Death Part 1